-There are only two sure ways to get a company prefix like this – you can join GS1 (& pay their expensive joining fee and annual fees for the rest of your product life), or you can purchase barcodes from us in blocks of 10, 100, 1000 or 10,000.
+There are only two sure ways to get a company prefix like this – you can join GS1 (& pay their expensive joining fee and annual fees for the rest of your product life) or purchase barcodes from us in blocks of 10, 100, 1000 or 10,000.
 We are the ONLY barcode seller that we know of that provides unique company prefixes like this.

-The length of the company prefix will be dependent upon how many variations are required to make a total of 13 digits.
+The length of the company prefix will depend on how many variations are required to make a total of 13 digits.

 If you purchase 100 barcode numbers, then of the 13 digits, the first 10 will be your company prefix, the 11th & 12th digits will vary from 00-99 (giving you 100 different barcode numbers), and the last digit is a calculated checksum.

 Barcodes can be purchased here.

 There is a common myth that a barcode number is split into 4 parts. e.g. this from Wikipedia

 The 13-digit EAN-13 number consists of four components: